 You might think that such true and lasting happiness isn’t possible in today’s world.
 You might think that you need to renounce your life and go live in a Himalayan cave, practicing severe disciplines.
 But this is not the case.

-Many people have achieved perfect, permanent peace and happiness—real-life human beings who had normal lives prior to discovering their spiritual paths.
+In the search for happiness, many people have achieved perfect, permanent peace and joy—real-life human beings who had normal lives prior to discovering their spiritual paths.
 They might have been career- or family-oriented, or they may have been sinful, slothful, or greedy.
 However, once they discovered their path and tasted the inner wisdom, their lives gradually changed, their thoughts and actions faithfully following that path.
 These people achieved perfection in spite of humble beginnings.
 Because there are countless examples of such seekers, we know that what they experienced is also accessible to us.

 A Familiar Experience: Inner Bliss Revealed